smazurchuk/pubmed_review/README.md

 # pubmed_review
 This repo demos a tool I made to make it easier to do reviews with people

+I hope that it helps people :)